AdirBiran/CTFs-Writeups/HackTheBox/SolidState.md

 <img width="463" alt="11" src="https://user-images.githubusercontent.com/21021400/147360665-29e93fba-8aa4-4e4d-b8ba-5c8628703194.png">
 </p>

-Tried the exploit - but someone needs to log in to activate it.
+Tried the exploit - but someone needs to login to activate it.
 However, the content of the exploit revealed default credentials for james tool.
 root:root
 <p align="center">